 Shipping container homes (also called ISBU homes which stand for Interlocking Steel Box Units) have been around for 23 years.
 Those homes are built by recycling old shipping containers.
 The containers are stacked or placed next to each other (or both) on a pre-built foundation, depending on the design.

-Openings for windows and doors are cut, the inside is framed with wood, insulated, and dry walled.
+Openings for windows and doors are cut, the inside is framed with wood, insulated, and drywalled.
 The containers give an industrial/modern feel to the house and construction can be very fast.
 Learn more here.

-If you want more than 400 sq ft, don’t want to live in your in-laws back yard, and don’t have access to 30 pizza-eating, free employees with a master that knows what he is doing….
-Well, your house is probably going to cost a bit more than $3000.
+If you want more than 400 sq ft, don’t want to live in your in-laws’ backyard, and don’t have access to 30 pizza-eating, free employees with a master that knows what he is doing… Well, your house is probably going to cost a bit more than $3000.

 Don’t give up.

 It will be easier to get approval for a project if you work with a big company like Superior Walls (precast concrete), they probably have a designer, architect, and an engineer on stuff.
-But if you decide you are going to build an Earthship, get ready to call ALL the engineers in your state to find that open-minded, creative one that will be willing to listen to your garbage recycling house building idea.
+But if you decide you are going to build an Earthship, be ready to call ALL the engineers in your state to find that one open-minded, creative one that will be willing to listen to your garbage recycling house building idea.
 Then, gather all the patient you can find before heading in the direction of the building department.

 But again, don’t give up.
 When you find the one, it will all be worth it.

-Third, Be realistic about financing.
+Lastly, be realistic about financing.
 Here is how banks work.
 You bring them a project (your design, floor plan, and so on…) and ask for a $100,000 mortgage to built it.
 The bank then takes your project and looks for other similar projects in the same area to make sure that the similar projects that are already built worth $100,000.
 If the bank finds enough similar houses to the one you want to build that worth a similar amount to the one you want to loan, they will finance your project.